lyz-code/blue-book/docs/life_planning.md

 It's important that you prepare your environment for the planning.
 You need to be present and fully focused on the process itself.
 To do so you can:

 - Make sure you don't get interrupted:
-    - Check your task manager tools to make sure that you don't have anything urgent to address in the next hour.
+    - Check your action manager tools to make sure that you don't have anything urgent to address in the next hour.
     - Disable all notifications
 - Set your analysis environment:
     - Put on the music that helps you get *in the zone*.
     - Get all the things you may need for the review:
         - The checklist that defines the process of your planning (this document in my case).
         - Somewhere to write down the insights.
-        - Your task manager system
+        - Your action manager system
         - Your habit manager system
         - Your *Objective list*.
         - Your *Thinking list*.